Relational Communication: Public Information

-It turns out that improving public information or delegating decision rights to informed players does not enable better informed decision-making.
-The availability of transfers as a signaling device implies that better informed decision-making can always be achieved without tightening incentive constraints, so an organizational form that brings information and control together adds no informational benefits for the relationship.
-On the flip side, such an organizational form tightens incentive constraints in two ways.
+In this section, we show that increasing transparency by adding public information generally worsens the relationship.
+The availability of transfers as a signaling device implies that better informed decision-making can always be achieved without tightening incentive constraints, so transparency adds no informational benefits for the relationship, but tightens incentive constraints in two ways.
 First, it improves both players' worst possible equilibrium payoffs, and thus limits the severity of off-path punishments.
-Second, it prevents information pooling, and thus limits the ability to discipline decision-making in states of extreme conflict.
+Second, it prevents information pooling, and thus limits the ability to discipline decision-making in high-conflict states.